broxus/locklift/README.md

 Note: this method increases your local node and provider time, we can't change the time back.
 So if you need to reset the offset you will need to restart the local node.
 **After each run locklift makes syncing the provider with the local node.**
-And you will see the warning about current offset, please skip this warning if this is expected behavior, otherwise just restart the local node
+And you will see the warning about the current offset, please skip this warning if this is expected behavior, otherwise, just restart the local node

 #### `locklift.context`

-The module provides information about current context
+The module provides information about the current context

 ##### Example